 What Are The Health Benefits Of Dry Fruits During Pregnancy?

-Nuts and dried fruits (with no added sugar) are energy-dense foods that contain various essential nutrients and bioactive compounds, which may confer several health benefits to you and your unborn baby upon regular consumption.
+Nuts and dried fruits (with no added sugar) are energy-dense foods that contain various essential nutrients and bioactiveiXAn element or compound that has a biological effect. compounds, which may confer several health benefits to you and your unborn baby upon regular consumption.

 - Offer quick energy: A pregnant woman between 19 and 30 years requires 2000 to 2600kcal energy from the first to the third trimester of pregnancy (4).
 Data suggests that 100g of almonds, cashews, and walnuts give 575, 553, and 654kcal energy, respectively.
 100 grams of dried Medjool dates and figs can provide 277 and 249kcal energy, respectively (5).
 While these dry fruits offer quick energy, be cautious how much you eat as their excess intake could cause unwanted weight gain.

-- Provide micronutrients: Dried fruits, such as raisins, prunes, apricots, dates, and figs, are a good source of vitamins and minerals, such as vitamin A, B, C, potassium, magnesium, phosphorus, and iron.
-On the other hand, nuts, such as almonds, pistachio, macadamia, and pine nuts, provide vitamins E, vitamin K, and folate (5).
+- Provide micronutrients: Dried fruits, such as raisins, dried cranberries, prunes, apricots, dates, and figs, are a good source of vitamins and minerals, such as vitamin A, B, C, potassium, magnesium, phosphorus, and iron.
+On the other hand, nuts, such as almonds, pistachio, macadamia nuts, pecans, hazel nuts, brazil nuts, and pine nuts, provide vitamin E, vitamin K, and folate (5).
 Consumption of these nutrients can help support fetal growth and development and maintain a healthy pregnancy.

 - Promote gut health: Dried fruits and nuts contain considerable amounts of dietary fiber that can help improve digestion and maintain healthy bowel movement, keeping constipation away.
-Fiber also works as prebiotics that promote probiotic growth (good bacteria), enhancing overall health and well-being (6).
+Fiber also works as prebioticsiXAn indigestible food ingredient used by host microorganisms conferring health benefits. that promote probiotic growth (good bacteria), enhancing overall health and well-being (6).
 Since the fetus relies on the mother for nourishment, these positive effects of fiber intake are likely to benefit the baby as well.

-- Strengthen immunity: Research shows that nuts and dried fruits contain several bioactive compounds, such as phenols, carotenoids, and phytosterols, which possess antioxidant and anti-inflammatory effects.
+- Strengthen immunity: Research shows that nuts and dried fruits contain several bioactive compounds, such as phenols, carotenoidsiXA class of naturally occurring pigment possessing biological activities, such as antioxidant activity. , and phytosterolsiXA plant-based compound similar to cholesterol that is known to reduce bad cholesterol (LDL) in the body. , which possess antioxidant and anti-inflammatory effects.
 These effects strengthen immunity and help counteract metabolic issues that cause chronic health problems such as type-2 diabetes (7).

 - Fight nutrient deficiencies: Iron-deficiency anemia during pregnancy is a widespread problem.
 Evidence suggests that regular consumption of nuts, such as cashew and pistachio, and dried fruits, such as raisins and prunes, can help enhance your iron intake.
-Since heme iron (iron from plant-based foods) has low bioavailability, ensure to consume it with vitamin C-rich foods, such as citrus fruits.
+Since heme iron (iron from plant-based foods) has low bioavailabilityiXThe extent to which a substance gets absorbed into the body. , ensure to consume it with vitamin C-rich foods, such as citrus fruits.

 - Enhance bone health: Evidence suggests that dried fruits and nuts, such as prunes, cashew, peanut, and almonds, contain several nutrients, such as vitamin K, manganese, boron, copper, calcium, magnesium, copper, and potassium, that promote bone health (8) (9).

 - Promote heart health: Research shows that nuts and dried fruit intake improve glycemic control, positively affecting cardiovascular health (5).
-Nuts and dried fruits’ antioxidant and anti-inflammatory properties come from healthy fats, such as PUFA (polyunsaturated fatty acids) and different bioactive compounds.
+Nuts and dried fruits’ antioxidant and anti-inflammatory properties come from healthy fats, such as PUFA (polyunsaturated fatty acidsiXA type of dietary fat found in plant and animal food that can affect health through different mechanisms. ) and different bioactive compounds.